standardebooks/manual/9-metadata.rst

 #.
 By SE convention, contributors with :html:`<meta property="display-seq">0</meta>` are excluded from the SE identifier.

 #.
-The EPUB spec allows for up to one (but not more than one) role to be specified for a contributor using the :html:`<meta property="role" refines="..." scheme="marc:relators">`. element.
-However, it is not uncommon for one contributor to have multiple roles; for example, an author (:value:`aut`) who also illustrated (:value:`ill`) the book.
-In these cases, the primary role is assigned using the :value:`role` property, and additional roles are assigned using the :value:`se:role` property.
+It is not uncommon for one contributor to have multiple roles; for example, an author (:value:`aut`) who also illustrated (:value:`ill`) the book.
+In these cases, additional roles are assigned using additional :value:`role` properties.

 .. class:: no-numbering